 Multi-Purpose Youth Centre: The concept of a Multi-Purpose Youth Centre has been broadly accepted as an effective means of drawing together youth specific service in a local community setting.
 Library services are offered in this satellite office and information for job seekers is also available in the form of newspapers.

-The office is in the process of being renovated as part of the broader Municipal plan to establish a multi-million-rand civic centre facility.
-The latter facility is designed to accommodate offices for political office bearers Council Chambers and an auditorium.
+Civic Centre: The facility is designed to accommodate offices for political office bearers Council Chambers and an auditorium.